TeamRGB/PuzzleApp/README.md

 --Structure--

-The the game APK section contains an APK which can be installed on any android phone or tablet.
+The APK section contains an APK which can be installed on any android phone or tablet.

 The Assets section contains the font, scenes, scripts, sprits, and UI elements.